All Episodes

 It's the same thing.

-Listen to this is all Reuters uh and uh and a story on the Geneva Convention, and that's another thing about this ruling.
+Listen, this is all Reuters and a story on the Geneva Convention.

-I don't know if you heard about this, Vinny, but but uh the Supreme Court said these clowns are entitled to the protections of the Geneva Convention once they are taken as prisoners of war.
+I don't know if you heard about this, Vinny, but the Supreme Court said these clowns are entitled to the protections of the Geneva Convention once they are taken as prisoners of war.

 But here's the opening line.